 Is my IP address static or dynamic?

-Most residential ISPs assign dynamic IP addresses that change periodically.
-Businesses often have static IPs that remain constant.
+Most home internet users get dynamic IP addresses that change every once in a while.
+Businesses usually have static IPs that stay the same.

 Can I hide my IP address completely?

-While you cannot completely hide your IP address from your ISP, using tools like VPNs or proxy servers can mask it from websites and external observers.
+You can't completely hide your IP from your ISP, but you can mask it from websites and other people using tools like VPNs or proxy servers.

 Does changing my IP address improve my privacy?